ted92/bitcoin-mining-competition/README.md

 4) Implement **Merkle tree** structure in `src/backbone/merkle.py`;
 5) Implement the consensus mechanism **Proof of Work** in `src/backbone/consensus.py`.
 Command `python main.py -m`;
+7) Propose a criterion or algorithm for the selection of parent and mining of blocks that minimizes the likelihood of orphaning or inclusion in the less successful branch of the blockchain.

 Note that the `hash_function()` is used for verification server-side in the Merkle tree, while `double_hash()` is used for Proof of Work.